hdansu/portfolio/README.md

 ### A Redesign of Blue Apron's pre-IPO KPIs

 Blue Apron's stock price dropped about 70% in the year following it's initial public offering.
+Meanwhile, the composite index of the New York Stock Exchange (the exchange Blue Apron listed on) inched up 6% over the same period.
 The relatively sudden change in investor's outlook for the company suggested that both institutional and individual investors may not have fully understood the firm's performance and trends pre-IPO

 I chose to redesign the key summary table from page 60 of [Blue Apron's S-1 filing.](https://www.sec.gov/Archives/edgar/data/1701114/000104746917003765/a2232259zs-1.htm#cq16601_management_s_discussion_and_an__man03466) The Form S-1 is an SEC requirement for companies planning on going public.
 The S-1 contains the company's basic business and financial information and is intended to assist investors in their evaluation of the business and to subsequently make educated investment decisions(https://en.wikipedia.org/wiki/Form_S-1).